MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/index.md

 These reference architectures will help start you on the path of building gaming services for your game.
 Each architecture is composed of:

 * A **highly abstract diagram** showing the different pieces and how they interact with each other.
-* A **deployment template and installation steps**, to help you get started quickly with the implementation of the architecture
+* A **deployment template and installation steps**, to help you get started quickly with the implementation of the architecture.
-* A list of **considerations** to give you a sense of the scope of requirements covered in the architecture
+* A list of **considerations** to give you a sense of the scope of requirements covered in the architecture.
-* In most cases, a **sample project**, so you can quickly test the deployed infrastructure in your own Azure account
+* In most cases, a **sample project**, so you can quickly test the deployed infrastructure in your own Azure account.
-* A high-level **step by step guide** and **implementation details** to help you understand the sample
+* A high-level **step by step guide** and **implementation details** to help you understand the sample.

 While we will be working on more categories and implementations in the future, today you can explore: